foxbunny/javascript-by-example/README.md

 - [func]('./func.js') - The ins and outs of functions in JavaScript
 - [this]('./this.js') - In-depth discussion of the `this` object
 - [proto](./proto.js) - Prototypal inheritance and examples of object creation and inheritance using several different patterns
 - [not-new](./not-new.js) - An implementation of `new` keyword as a JavaScript function to demonstrate how instantiating objects using constructors and classes actually works
 - [type-detection](./type-detection.js) - In-depth tour of various type
   detection techniques in JavaScript
+- [declarative](./declarative.js) - Declarative (functional) programming in
+  JavaScript with side-by-side comparison with procedural and OOP styles.

 Have a topic you would like to see covered?
 Use the [issue tracker]( https://github.com/foxbunny/javascript-by-example/issues) to submit feature